NGC3992/text-animation/README.md

 # text-animation
-A Python program that animates text to look like it's being typed.
+A simple piece of Python code that animates text, printing each character after an interval, making it look like it is being typed.